chevere/docs/components/cache.md

 return 'Hey there!';
 ```

-Fron there, the return value can be assigned to a variable.
+From there, the return value can be assigned to a variable.

 ```php
 $var = include 'file.php'; // Hey there!